What To Do If You’re Bitten By A Dog

 • Leave dogs alone when they have puppies.

-Dog Bites: Life Altering Events for Kids
+Dog Bite: Life Altering Events for Kids

 Dog bites can inflict serious damage.
 With kids, the majority of injuries occur to the neck and face and can result in visible scars and disfigurement.
-Dog bites are typically life altering and very traumatic events.
+Dog bites are typically life-altering and very traumatic events.

 Depending on the type of injury sustained, your child may need ongoing medical treatment such as physical or occupational therapy or even trauma counseling long after the dog bite occurred.